Congenital red–green color blindness: Color vision test

 The diagnosis of congenital red–green color blindness is usually inferred through psychophysical testing.
-These color vision tests test detect the color vision phenotype, and not the subject genotype, so are unable to differentiate acquired from congenital red–green color blindness.
+These color vision tests detect the color vision phenotype, and not the subject genotype, so are unable to differentiate acquired from congenital red–green color blindness.
 However, color vision and genotype are highly correlated, especially when acquired color blindness is ruled out.
 The Ishihara color test is the test most often used to detect red–green deficiencies and most often recognized by the public.

 Electroretinography

 When psychophysical testing is undesired, an electroretinogram (ERG) can be used instead.
 An ERG measures the electrical response from the retina as a function of wavelength of light.
 Due to the shape of spectral sensitivity of cone cells, the peak wavelengths of cone sensitivity can be assumed from an ERG.
 The peak wavelengths are highly correlated to genotype.

 Genetic testing

 The genotype can be directly evaluated by sequencing the OPN1MW and OPN1LW genes.
 The correlation between genotype and phenotype (color vision) are well known, so genetic testing can be a useful supplement to psychophysical color vision tests that may provide incomplete information.